 When you’re targeting previous buyers, you’ve already taken care of a lot of the hard work.
 People who have purchased from you before won’t go through the same extended decision-making process as new prospects, as they will already have a level of trust in your brand, offerings and customer service.
 Essentially at this stage, you just need to market your new product or offer effectively, rather than your ethos or brand itself.

 Each additional purchase also increases the chances of further purchases too, with first-time buyers returning for a second purchase 27% of the time on average, rising to 45% for a third purchase and 54% for a fourth.

 Choosing the right ad format for your audience demographics

 The format that your ads are presented in can make all of the difference to the level of engagement that they generate with your prospects, and video content and images tend to be more effective at catching the attention and achieving a desired action than text-based ad content.
 They are also much more memorable to their viewers too, something else that is vital when dealing with ad-savvy consumers with short attention spans.

-Research by WireBuzz indicates that 95% of the core message within video content is retained in the minds of the average viewer 30 days later, compared to just 10% for text-based content.
-Companies using video also benefit from a 41% uptick in web traffic from video viewings compared to non-video content.
+Research indicates that 95% of a message within video content is retained in the minds of the viewer, compared to just 10% for text-based content.
+Companies using video also benefit from a 41% uptick in search traffic compared to those not using video content.